 Echeveria x haageana

-Echeveria ‘Haageana’ considered to be a hybrid of Echeveria agavoides and Echeveria harmsii.
-It is a beautiful, soft, fuzzy plant that forms frosty green rosettes that cluster quickly.
-Large, showy, yellow-orange, bell-shaped flowers on lax stems are borne in late winter and spring.
+Echeveria 'Haageana' is a beautiful, soft, fuzzy succulent that forms rosettes of frosty green leaves.
+The rosettes cluster quickly.
+Flowers are showy, yellow-orange, bell-shaped, and appear on lax stems in late winter and spring.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).